How to Efficiently Count Prime Numbers

 return count;

-The time complexity of this algorithm is a bit hard to calculate.
-It depends on the two nested for loops.
-The number of operations is roughly:
+The time complexity of this algorithm is not easy to compute.
+Clearly, the time depends on the two nested for loops.
+The number of operations is about:

 n/2 + n/3 + n/5 + n/7 + ...

-That's all for the prime number algorithm.
-As you can see, even simple problems can have many details to improve.
+This is all for the prime counting algorithm.
+As you can see, even a simple problem can have many details to polish.